 - We can act for you on no win no fee basis in relation to your paper application for permission to apply for Judicial Review if we find that the chances of success in your application are 100%.
-The fee to be charged on No Win No Fee Basis will be from £3,500 +VAT.
+The fee to be charged on No Win No Fee Basis will be depend on the complexity of the case and chances of success in the case.
 If the paper application for permission to apply for Judicial Review is unsuccessful, you will not have to pay any fee.

 Agreed Fixed Fee